jborjon/jborjon.github.io/portfolio/7-tips-to-conquer-job-search-burnout.md

 You’ve been at it for weeks.
 Months.
 Sending application after application, with little to no response.
 And it’s starting to get to you.

 You’re not alone.
-Without professional help, only about [12 percent](https://zety.com/blog/job-search-statistics){:target="_blank"} of applicants receive an invitation for an interview.
+Without professional help, only about [12 percent](https://zety.com/blog/job-search-statistics){:target="_blank" rel="noopener"} of applicants receive an invitation for an interview.
 On average across industries, it takes 40 days to fill a position, but you may be competing for that position with hundreds of other applicants.

 All this pressure and uncertainty can lead you to burn out.
 But there are steps you can (and should) take to protect your physical and mental health while you’re looking for a job, especially when it gets hard to keep going.

 ## The Job Search Process

 The truth is, the job search process isn’t designed to be easy for job seekers.
 You put in unpaid time to find job postings, fill out applications, and tailor your resume and cover letter.
-And [you’re doing all that](https://www.promotedresume.com/blog/not-hearing-back-from-employers-applying-to-jobs){:target="_blank"} with zero guarantees that it will lead to anything, all while working another job or struggling with unemployment.
+And [you’re doing all that](https://www.promotedresume.com/blog/not-hearing-back-from-employers-applying-to-jobs){:target="_blank" rel="noopener noreferrer"} with zero guarantees that it will lead to anything, all while working another job or struggling with unemployment.

 But remember: it’s not personal.
 Employers aren’t going out of their way to keep you out of their sacred halls and succulent opportunities.
 They’re just making an effort to find the candidate they think will be the best fit for _that_ role in _that_ company at _that_ time.

-Their efforts are [imperfect and often misguided](https://hbr.org/2019/05/your-approach-to-hiring-is-all-wrong){:target="_blank"}, but they’re not trying to hurt anyone.
+Their efforts are [imperfect and often misguided](https://hbr.org/2019/05/your-approach-to-hiring-is-all-wrong){:target="_blank" rel="noopener"}, but they’re not trying to hurt anyone.

 That said, it’s hard for you, the job-seeker, to manage the demands placed on you by the process, especially as days turn into weeks and weeks turn into months.
 Burnout can have damaging effects on you and your productivity, so you owe it to yourself and your loved ones to do everything you can to keep burnout at bay.